-Type of challenging behaviour Immediate action Actions when ready Usual Follow up required Low-level Lesson disruption -Put through the stages of the behaviour policy -Record on My Concern if given a time out -Class teacher to phone parents/ carers -Decided by SLT Major disruption (including physical violence to staff and/or children) -Evacuate class -Consider use of physical restraint policy -Call SLT -Move or guide pupil to safe space to co-regulate -Be present with them if dysregulated.
-It will take as long as it needs to. -Carry out provisions in any behaviour or external plans -Carry out a restorative conversation if needed -Consider use of suspensions and exclusions policy -Refer to external agencies if a referral has already been made. -To be arranged by SLT depending on what the action was Accusation of bullying -Enact behaviour policy (if applicable) -SLT to investigate -Enact anti-bullying policy successfully -Refer to external agencies if a referral has already been made. -Ascertain whether parents of victim are happy with school's response -If not, then give the complaints policy 'Hate incident' -SLT to investigate -SLT to contact parents/carers to agree actions -Log with Trust CEO and county online reporting tool -Refer to external agencies if a referral has already been made. -SLT to bring up in discussion at fortnightly meeting to check for patterns Sexual harassment or child on child abuse -DSL or DDSL to investigate -Brooke Traffic Light Tool enacted -SLT to contact parents/ carers to agree actions -Log with Trust CEO and county online reporting tool -Refer to external agencies -SLT to bring up in discussion at fortnightly meeting to check for patterns
+Type of challenging behaviour Usual Follow up required Low-level Lesson disruption -Put through the stages of the behaviour policy -Record on My Concern if given a time out -Class teacher to phone parents/ carers -Decided by SLT Major disruption (including physical violence to staff and/or children) -Evacuate class -Consider use of physical restraint policy -Call SLT -Move or guide pupil to safe space to co- regulate -Be present with them if dysregulated.
+It will take as long as it needs to. -Carry out provisions in any behaviour or external plans -Carry out a restorative conversation if needed -Consider use of suspensions and exclusions policy -Refer to external agencies if a referral has already been made. -To be arranged by SLT depending on what the action was Accusation of bullying -Enact behaviour policy (if applicable) -SLT to investigate -Enact anti-bullying policy successfully -Refer to external agencies if a referral has already been made. -Ascertain whether parents of victim are happy with school's response -If not, then give the complaints policy 'Hate incident' late incident' -SLT to investigate -SLT to contact paren carers to agree action -Log with Trust CEO a county online reporti tool -Refer to external agencies if a referral already been made. -SLT to bring up in discussion at fortnightly meeting to check for patterns Sexual harassment or child on child abuse -SLT to bring up in discussion at fortnightly meeting to check for patterns

-if a referral has already been made.

-Each case should be treated on an individual basis, but this guides and supports for the majority of cases
+Each case should be treated on an individual basis but this guides and supports for the majority of

-a 5